naga-karthik/continual-learning-ms/README.md

 ## Segmentation of Multiple Sclerosis Lesions across Hospitals: Learn Continually or Train from Scratch?

-This is the official PyTorch-based repository containing the code and instructions for reproducing the results of the above-mentioned paper (under review, submitted to the MedNeurIPS 2022 workshop).
+This is the official PyTorch-based repository containing the code and instructions for reproducing the results of the above-mentioned paper, accepted at Medical Imaging Meets NeurIPS (MedNeurIPS) 2022 Workshop, New Orleans, LA, USA.

+The paper can be found [here](https://arxiv.org/pdf/2210.15091.pdf).

 ### Introduction